 Large classroom spaces will be outfitted with a microphone to amplify your voice within the room.
-There will be a wireless lavalier microphone in addition to a touch-free gooseneck microphone attached to the podium in most classrooms.
+In most large classrooms, this microphone will be a touch-free gooseneck microphone attached to the podium.
+In other rooms, this may be a wireless microphone.
+Please note that in-room sound amplification does not provide sufficient audio quality for a videoconference session on its own.